MacroUniverse/MatFile_win64/README.txt

 =============== Binary Mode ==============
 * If MATFILE_BINARY is defined, then the program uses binary mode.
 * The available functions are "matOpen(), matClose(), matsave() matload()".
 * For simplicy of the code, type checking is as strict as possible for matload() functions, any type unmatch will result in an error.
-However, you can load double data to complex types, or load complex dat to double types when all imaginary parts are zero.
+However, you can load double data to complex types, or load complex data to double types when all imaginary parts are zero.
+* When a file with the same name is reopened, the old file will be replaced.
+* It is ok if a file is not closed if there is at least one variable in it.

 =============== Dual Mode ================
 If MATFILE_DUAL is set, use "matOpen(), matClose(), matsave() matload()" for ".mat" files, and "mattOpen(), mattClose(), mattsave() mattload()" for ".matt" files.